Teeto44/TeetoDots/README.md

   system, the install script is made to work for ME and for you particular system you may have to alter it or write your own.

+DISCLAIMER:
+  Many of my configurations were inspired or are modified versions of ones I found online, if you feel I have stole any of your creative work, please leave an issue and I will remove it.